DhananjayMukhedkar/kthfs/README.md

 # kthfs
 Exercise1 :
   Place exc1 folder under src.
-  all topics.png shows the plot of active topics.
+  /The image all topics.png shows the plot of active topics.

 Exercise2 :
   There is jupyter notebook file and also the python script.